gkovacs/textmatch/README.md

 # License

-This is Free/Open-source software, licensed under the MIT License, which you can find in LICENSE.TXT
+This is Free/Open-source software, licensed under the MIT License, which you can find in LICENSE.txt

 # Contact